 Key Differences between Designers and Architects

 Below are the lists of points, describe the key differences between designers vs architects:

 Who is an architect?

 In order to be an architect, one must graduate from an accredited institution.
 Most later pursue a master’s degree and complete the Architect Registration Examination.
 Architects not only learn about the artistic process behind designing a building but they are also trained to create building specifications.
-They collaborate with designers, contractors, and building inspectors to ensure that the structure they built meets all the regulations and codes.
-They are also capable to handle the construction of a building from its initial face to the final process.
+They collaborate with designers, contractors, and building inspectors to ensure that their structure meets all the regulations and codes.
+They can also handle the construction of a building from its initial face to the final process.

 To become a professional architect, one must: